stangeqwq/astrobattles/README.md

 # To work on
 - improve UI and graphics
 - add more features (powerups, bullet reloading, etc.)
+- render the scoreboard by fetching from database
 - secure `/api/score` endpoint to prevent malicious `POST` requests with unfathomably large score points

 # The menu screen